Minnesota Supreme Court

 Appeals are the main business of the Minnesota Supreme Court, followed by the court's administrative functions as the highest court in the Judicial Branch.

-The number of appeals coming to the Minnesota Supreme Court averages about 700 per year.
+The number of appeals coming to the Minnesota Supreme Court is more than 600 per year.
 Most of those appeals come to the Supreme Court in a request for review of a decision by the Minnesota Court of Appeals.
-The court grants review in about 10-12 percent of these cases.
+The court grants review in about 10-14 percent of these cases.
 The balance of the Supreme Court cases come directly to the Court from other bodies such as the Workers' Compensation Court of Appeals and the Tax Court.
 The Supreme Court also has direct appellate jurisdiction over appeals in first-degree murder cases, and original jurisdiction in attorney and judge disciplinary cases from the Lawyers Professional Responsibility Board and the Board on Judicial Standards.

 In addition to hearing appeals, the Supreme Court has another, less visible, role.
 The Supreme Court is the rule-making body for all of the state's courts.
 In addition, the Supreme Court shares administrative responsibility for the operation of the state court system with the Judicial Council.
 The Supreme Court is also responsible for governing the practice of law.
 Under its supervision, a bar examination is given twice a year to law school graduates, and the court admits successful applicants to the practice of law.
 The court also continually monitors attorneys through yearly registrations, required continuing education credits, and investigations of complaints of unethical or incompetent practice.
 The Supreme Court can take disciplinary action -- reprimand, suspension, or removal -- against attorneys or judges who have violated ethical standards.